I wasn't planning on posting this until Monday, but after Today's Dietitian Magazine found it, they named me RD of the Day and it kind of went viral!

 5. Can I post your entire recipe on my blog but add more vanilla extract and a dash of salt and then not give you credit?

 Is it just me or is blog etiquette a thing of the past?!
 This really gets me going.
 Imagine spending all day on a recipe post and seeing some one post THE EXACT SAME THING on their site without even giving you credit.
-OH NO SHE DIDN’T. #itson
+OH NO SHE DIDN'T. Google doesn't like when my recipes live in multiple places meaning it also really hurts the page views I depend on for income (which allows me to provide free content to you).

 6. How many calories should I eat in a day?

 Three million.
-Yes, I’m a dietitian.
-No, I don’t work for free.
-I’d love to help you, but please ask to schedule an appointment with me before expecting me to solve all your health problems via email.
-Nutrition is super personalized and I need to know A LOT about you and your past before I can begin to tackle that question.
+Yes, I'm a dietitian.
+No, I don't work for free.
+I'd love to help you, but please respect my time and ask to schedule an appointment with me before expecting me to solve your health problems via email or worse, instagram messenger.
+Nutrition is super personalized and I need to know A LOT about you and your past before I can begin to tackle any question about yourself.

 7. I'm allergic to every ingredient in this recipe.
 Do you have any recommendations?